maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Sinclair BASICs use `RAND` as a short form for `RANDOMIZE`.

 GW-BASIC has the additional oddity that if the *aexp* is left out, it will pause and ask the user for a seed value in a fashion similar to an `INPUT` statement.
-This is not supported in RetroBASIC, as too many dialects interpret this as a randomize-to-random-value.
+This is not supported in RetroBASIC, as too many dialects interpret this as set-seed-to-random-value.

 In GW, to get the same behavior as other dialects that use the clock as a seed, one uses the `RANDOMIZE TIMER` variation.
 This is almost always found in GW programs.
 This *is* supported in RetroBASIC.

 #### Notes: